I was not sent into this world to be happy, nor to search for happiness. I was sent for a special work.

 (The Autobiography of Sir Henry Morton Stanley)

 On a Sunday walk in the Surrey countryside, I came into the village of Pirbright and wandered into the churchyard of St Michael and All Angels.
-Inside, there is one grave grander than the rest, a grave topped with a large granite monolith.
+There is one grave grander than the rest, a gave topped with a large granite monolith.
 The inscription reads: ‘Henry Morton Stanley, Bula Matari, 1841–1904, Africa’.

 I had no idea that the extraordinary Stanley, journalist, explorer, sometime warlord, was buried in Pirbright or that his last home was a mock-Tudor mansion in the village.
 It seemed, and still seems, too sedate a setting for a man who spent so much of his life adventuring across three continents.
 Stanley is an outstanding example of those men from humble backgrounds who seized the immense opportunities generated by imperialism and the first era of globalisation, seized them and squeezed them dry, earning themselves wealth, status, and notoriety on the way.

 The early signs for Stanley were inauspicious and his upbringing was tough and largely loveless.
 Born in Denbigh, he seems to have been abandoned almost immediately by his mother and was cared for by his grandfather in his earliest years.
 After his grandfather died, he was sent to live with a neighbouring family when he was five years old.
 This arrangement ended the next year when his family could no longer pay his board.
 After that came ten years in the local workhouse.
 He hated the place but he got an education there.
 That education, combined with his native intelligence and drive, gave him the confidence to strike out for America in his mid-teens, where eventually he found his feet as a journalist.